DariaCode/todotimer/README.md

 ### License

-This project is licensed under the GPL v3 License - see the [LICENSE.md](https://github.com/DariaCode/todotimer/blob/master/LICENSE) file for details
+This project is licensed under the GPL v3 License - see the [LICENSE.md](https://github.com/DariaCode/todotimer/blob/master/LICENSE) file for details.